UNIVERSITY – the how to’s, the do’s and the don’ts (Part 1)

 - Deciding what to study.

 If you know university is right for you, the next step is deciding what to study.
-For some it might be an easy decision, for others it might come down to choosing between two or three subjects.
-I struggled for a while between pursuing English Literature, History and Politics.
-In the end I decided against English Literature: it was one of my favourite subjects and by far one of my strongest, but after looking into course outlines and various universities, I realised that the courses did not excite me to the degree that say History did.
-I am sure I would have enjoyed it, but you need to follow your gut.
+You need to follow your gut with this one.
 If you think there is the potential that something does not fully entice you, do not pursue it just because you were good at it at school.
 University is hard: you need to enjoy what you study for to do well in it!
+For some it might be an easy decision, for others it might come down to choosing between two or three subjects.

-I then went on to look through universities that suited me, and at the course outlines for these subjects: not all of them did history and politics combined, but some offered history and international relations.
-International Relations (IR) turned out to be perfect for me: the university I study at focuses on modern international history, and so pairing history with IR was the dream combination.
 IR basically cut out the parts of politics I personally found less interesting, but left the parts that excited me more.
-I was slightly worried about taking history due to the fact that I do not enjoy ancient history, but my course only goes as far back as the mid 1800s, which I find suits me well.
+I was slightly worried about taking History due to the fact that I do not enjoy ancient history, but my course only goes as far back as the mid 1800s, which I find suits me well.
 I wanted my studies to remain contemporary and modern, and my degree fits that perfectly.

 Study what genuinely gets you excited, and study it for genuine reasons.
 Obviously it is wise to look to the future, but taking a course purely because you think it will get you into a well paying job will eventually make you miserable and your university life dull.
 If you are lucky enough to have access to an education system as good as mine, make the most of it and throw yourself into something that you will love.